 For more visit sarah.myruski.com

-Samantha Denefrio is a doctoral candidate at the Graduate Center (CUNY) in the Behavioral and Cognitive Neuroscience program.
+Samantha Denefrio completed a Ph.D. at the Graduate Center (CUNY) in the Behavioral and Cognitive Neuroscience program.
 Her research interests include attention-emotion interactions and identifying biological markers associated with emotion dysregulation in anxiety and mood disorders.
 In particular, she is interested in how pathological anxiety influences the processing of emotional stimuli and the underlying attentional control processes associated with the development and maintenance of maladaptive cognitive biases.

 Mariah is a third-year student in the clinical psychology doctoral program at Fordham University.
 She graduated from Trinity University in Texas in 2014 where she double majored in Neuroscience and Psychology.
 After graduation she joined the Mental Health Interventions and Technology (MINT) Team in Miami, Florida at Florida International University as the research coordinator.
 There, she worked primarily with young children suffering from anxiety and disruptive behaviors and novel approaches to treatment, including telemedicine.
 Clinically, Mariah is in the Child and Family Specialization at Fordham University and works primarily with children, teens, and families struggling with anxiety, mood, and behavioral difficulties.
 Her research is interested in the neural underpinnings and treatment outcomes of young children with anxiety and behavioral dysregulation.